Published June 5, 2026 · Updated July 6, 2026

 Meal Prep Strategy: Make a double batch and freeze half.
 For more batch-and-freeze ideas, see our make-ahead freezer soups and other quick soup recipes.

-Complete the Meal: Serve with crusty bread or a crisp green salad, or alongside a vegetable side like low-carb ratatouille for a cozy plant-based spread.
+Complete the Meal: Serve with crusty bread or a crisp green salad, or alongside a vegetable side like ratatouille for a cozy plant-based spread.

-Is carrot lentil soup healthy?
+Is red lentil soup healthy?

 It is a nourishing, well-balanced choice.
-Red lentils provide plant-based protein and fibre, while carrots add vitamins A and C, and the whole pot is naturally vegan and gluten-free with no added sugar.
+Red lentils provide plant-based protein and fiber, while carrots add vitamins A and C, and the whole pot is naturally vegan and gluten-free with no added sugar.
 Built on whole-food ingredients and a modest amount of olive oil, it makes for a satisfying lunch or dinner.

 Red lentils are ideal because they break down as they cook, giving the soup a naturally creamy body.
 Yellow lentils work the same way and can be swapped one-for-one.
 Green or brown lentils hold their shape more, so use them if you prefer a chunkier, more textured soup.

 The creaminess comes from blending.
 Red lentils and softened carrots purée into a velvety base with an immersion or standard blender, no dairy required.
-A splash of dairy-free milk at the end adds extra richness if you like.
+A splash of plant milk at the end adds extra richness if you like.

-Can I freeze carrot lentil soup?
+Can I freeze red lentil soup?

 Yes, it freezes very well for up to 3 months.
 Cool it completely, portion into airtight containers, leaving room for expansion, then thaw in the fridge and reheat gently.
 Add a splash of broth or water when reheating, since the soup thickens as it sits.